hapax/hapax.github.io/assets/reality.md

 For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or physics or chemistry which looks up and sees the same diversity in Betelguese.

 The Renegade has just as many stories to tell as the Hunter, but they are about itself rather than something else.

-In a universe so much older, and larger, and more complex than anything the ancient myths prepared us for, we need new stories to orient us.
+And in a universe so much older, and larger, and more complex than anything the ancient myths prepared us for, we need new stories to orient us.
-The stories are told by the objects themselves and woven into the world, <!-- Science provides them.; it makes the universe full.-->
+And the most effective stories are the ones told by the objects themselves and woven into the world. <!-- Science provides them.; it makes the universe full.-->
-and the job of the scientist is to listen and interpret.
+The job of the scientist is to listen and interpret.
-Of course we make errors, mishear, misunderstand, or interpret after our own biases.
+Of course we make errors, we mishear, we misunderstand, or interpret after our own biases.
 But at the end of the day, we come back to what the world is trying to tell us; because we care about the underlying stories, the process is self-correcting.
-Science is the act of falling in love with reality and filling it with meaning.
+Boradly put, science is the act of falling in love with reality, listening to its stories, and filling it with meaning.

 So, to be a scientist, you don't need a labcoat.
 You can wear anything you like.
 Your skin can be any colour.
 You can be male, female, or non-binary.
 It doesn't matter.
 As long as you